-- When melted, add the rest of the ingredients and mix very well.
+- When melted, add the rest of the ingredients and stir well.

-- Keep cooking for about 3-5 minutes on medium heat until the oats are starting to get brown and you get a toasty smell.
-Remove from the heat and let it cool completely in the pan.
-The oats will get crunchy when cooled down.
-Store in a air-thight container at room temperature if not using immediately.
+- Keep cooking for about 3-5 minutes on medium heat until the oats are starting to brown and you get a toasty smell.
+Remove from the heat and let it cool completely in the pan, untouched.
+The oats will get crunchy as they cool down.

 Built the parfait:

-- Layer the chia seed pudding, crunchy quicky oat and pineapple as you please in a jar or a bowl.
-After being layered, the parfait needs to be eaten right away so the oat does not get soggy.
+- Layer the chia seed pudding, granola and pineapple in a jar or a bowl.
 Enjoy!

 - I use full fat canned coconut milk when making this recipe.
 You can also use low fat if you prefer.
 Also, I combine coconut milk with regular vegan milk to cut down on the total amount of fat, but you can use only canned coconut milk (if doing so, you might need to add extra liquid as the canned coconut milk is thicker than regular vegan milk, adjust the texture after storing in the fridge).